justjoan/truckin/README.md

 - If truncating, limit to entries within the radius threshold, else return all for better pan\zoom support?
   - TBD: not sure how native mapping handles data load and needs further evaluation on performance of map vs api roundtrip.

+## Setup and TODO
+- The project included here is an untested web service to fulfil the data request from the mobile app.
+My local environment is sorely lacking for being able to build out the solution in a more complete fashion but hope this provides some clarity of intention.

 ## Future and Other Considerations
 1. If native mapping features are not "free" or reloading pins and list during pan & zoom is clunky, consider options to increase initial radius in 1/2 mile increments.
 If we do that should pan\zoom be disabled?
 2. Add logic around "dayshours" field, e.g. omit closed locations, filter by open locations, icon for closing soon.